Maoyeedy/P5-ShadowGame/README.md

 #### 🛠️ Extra Utilities
 - Drag and scroll with your mouse
-- `O` to switch orthographic/perspective view
+- `O` to switch between orthographic/perspective
 - `R` to restart

 ## 💡Inspirations